laravel-enso/documentation/docs/packages/companies.md

 ## Features

 - provides a common functionality for managing companies within the Enso ecosystem
-- integrates with the [People](https://github.com/laravel-enso/People) package
+- integrates with the [People](https://github.com/laravel-enso/People) package so you can associate people to companies
 - can be reused and integrated with other modules which might deal with companies (e.g. suppliers ) or even other entities, such as people (e.g. clients)
 - a `CompanyFactory` is included by default in the package